• Skip to main content

 I’m always happy when people feel better, but this is one of the worst things you can tell me.

-I’ll explain why in due course.
+I’ll explain why in a moment.

-The attraction of the quick fix.
+The attraction of the quick fix

 There’s obviously something incredibly attractive about a quick fix.
 A magic move from a health care practitioner that will fix everything.